j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 Stuff to cram into your `.bashrc` to make your life generally easier.

 #### Extract Any Type of Compressed File
-I just add this to my `.bashrc` file.

 ```bash
 function extract {